wirecube/android_additive_animations/README.md

 ```

 The new `ViewVisibilityAnimation` class provides a convenient constructor to make your own view state animations - an example can be found in the new demo (`StateDemoFragment`).

+**New in 1.9.2**
+The API for building new AnimationStates and view visibility animations has been improved.
+You can now access the `AnimationState.Builder<T>` class to more easily use one-off states.
+There are also more specializations for `View`-specific classes, like the `ViewAnimation`, `ViewAnimationState` and `ViewStateBuilder`.

 # Animation States